EmmelyDurieux/Internship_2023/README.md

 - tensorflow
 - keras

-note: I had some troubles installing tensorflow and keras, I put my code that fixed my problems in the unnumbered script "installation-Tensorflow-Keras.R", in the autoencoder script you will see that I load tensorflow before and after I activate and use my virualenv.
-This is not a mistake, if I don't do it this way my virtualenv and/or tensorflow simply don't want to work.
+note: in this script you will see that I load tensorflow before and after I activate and use my virtualenv.
+This is on purpose, if I don't do it this way my virtualenv and/or tensorflow simply don't want to work.
 This is not a universal problem, so when running this script on another system, it's possible that this won't be necessary.
+If there are other problems working with virtualenv it can help to restart R and clean the environment.

 ### output
 - latent-space.txt : latent space variable representation (32) for each sample